-Ling cod, Ophiodon elongatus, t'tai'əb (t-TAI-ub); rock cod, Lotells rhacina- t'aliqws (tah-hleekws); shark, qwatštalitšu (qwat-shtal-EET-shu); perch--sabk^u

-(sahbk-u), and smaller salmon were trolled with simple barbs, sometimes the spine of a ratfish (Hydrolagus colliei), tied at an angle to a short splint that, when swallowed, caught in the fish's throat.
-Halibut-stšut'x (s-tsh-OOTKH) were caught with larger 'U' shaped barbed hooks baited and hung in a horizontal position since the fish would
+Ling cod, Ophiodon elongatus, t2tai'əb (t-TAI-ub); rock cod, Lotells rhacina-t'ałiqws (tah-hleekws); shark, qwatštalitšu (qwat-shtal-EET-shu); perch--sabk^u (sahbk-u), and smaller salmon were trolled with simple barbs, sometimes the spine of a ratfish (Hydrolagus colliei), tied at an angle to a short splint that, when swallowed, caught in the fish's throat.
+Halibut - stšut'x (s-tsh-OOTKH) were caught with larger 'U' shaped barbed hooks baited and hung in a horizontal position since the fish would not bite on vertical lures.
+In shallow water, rockfish, bullhead sxwa'di (SKHWAHdee), flounder p'wa'I (p-WAH-ee), sole sxatš (skhahtsh) and skate were speared, often by torchlight.
+On the rare occasions when salmon runs failed, brown bullhead (Ameiurus nebulosus) could be gathered at a place called tət[?]a'iyəb (tut-AI-yub), 'bullhead,' near the mouth of Meadowdale Creek north of Edmonds.25 abundant.

-The bight between Meadow Point and Point Wells supported extensive kelp and eelgrass beds where crab - bəsqw (busqw), shrimp and squid were seasonally abundant.
 At spawning time, herring schooled in their silver millions to lay eggs on the leaves.
 In canoes paddled by their wives, husbands knelt in the bow holding an oar-like herring rake.
 With a broad sweep through the school, sharp hardwood pegs fitted into one edge of the blade impaled the fish and, bringing the rake behind him, the man shook the fish off into the hull.
 Herring were cleaned, roasted whole and cured in heavy smoke for winter use.
 Herring eggs were stripped from the eelgrass and eaten fresh (wonderful when they popped on back teeth), but also stuffed in deer intestines, smoked and aged like cheese.
 People also submerged fir branches near shore that the herring plastered with eggs.
-Anadromous smelt could be caught with rakes or dipnets and were roasted or smoked but did not cure well for later use.26 gravel beaches.
-Sand lance leave circular spawning pits.
-A variety of smelt, the eulachon or candle fish (Thaleichthys pacificus), so fatty that, dried at spawning time, it can be burned as a candle, still frequents Puget Sound but not in the numbers recorded further north.
+Anadromous smelt could be caught with rakes or dipnets and were roasted or smoked but did not cure well for later use.26